nijianmo/recsys_justification/README.md

 * Distantly labeled dataset derived from the Yelp and Amazon Clothing dataset.
 Each line of the json file includes an EDU from a review and the fine-grained aspects convered in it.
     - [Download Yelp](http://deepyeti.ucsd.edu/jianmo/recsys_justification/data/yelp_filter_flat_positive.large.json)
     - [Download Amazon Clothing](http://deepyeti.ucsd.edu/jianmo/recsys_justification/data/cloth_filter_flat_positive.large.json)

+### Newly released Amazon product review dataset.
+We will soon release a new version of the Amazon product review dataset which increases the reviews in the period from 2014~2018!

 ### Requirements